 A Coral Springs Police officer radios that Cruz was “…last seen in the three-story building, north parking lot.”

-He tells officers to continue searching for Cruz in the building — delaying aid to injured students.
+Officers are told Cruz to continue searching for Cruz in the building — delaying aid to injured students.

 Cruz walks through the Walmart parking lot near the school.